Breaking the Cycle: Transformative Techniques To Eliminate Junk Food & Sugar From Your Diet

 Eating and drinking mindfully should be a part of all of our lives, but it’s easier said than done.

 Another way we can listen to our bodies to supply the correct nourishment is to eat mindfully.
 Paired with drinking water and listening to our thirst and hunger signals, mindful eating is an effective way to be more aware of what we are eating.
-Haven’t you ever sat down at the TV to watch a show and realized that you are mindlessly chewing and swallowing your pizza?
+If you ever sat down at the TV to watch a show and realized that you are mindlessly chewing and swallowing your pizza, that’s absent-minded eating.

 This absent-minded eating is directly related to higher consumption of calories and poor food choices.
-Mindful eating helps with reduced weight, emotional eating, and automatic eating habits [9].
-Seeing how mindfulness, eating behaviors, and obesity are related can help you understand how to stop eating junk food and sugar.
+Mindful eating helps with reduced weight, emotional eating, and automatic eating habits.9 Understanding the relationship between mindfulness, eating habits, and obesity can provide insights into effectively stopping consumption of junk food and sugar.

-To continue with an attainable diet that is long-lasting and provides long-term health benefits, individuals can use behavior-specific mindfulness interventions to help with weight management [10].
-Instead of just telling yourself, “don’t eat junk food,” you can develop a specific plan of how to maintain a healthy diet.
+To continue with an attainable diet that is long-lasting and provides long-term health benefits, individuals can use behavior-specific mindfulness interventions to help with weight management.10 Instead of just telling yourself, “don’t eat junk food,” you can develop a specific plan of how to maintain a healthy diet.

 Check In on the Rest of Your Life